hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/Ctypes/tutorial1/README.md

 # Ctypes

+## How to use

+after cloning this repository, type in like this:

+> make all

+# How can I be available of ctypes to connect external library on python wrapping it.

 I would explain how to use ctypes to call the foreign library in python.

 That is the built-in ctypes module in python, allowing you to use existing libraries in other language byt writing simple wrapper in Python itself.